didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 5. Configure resource roles

-Linked `SG-Finance-App-Access` to the access package with role **Member** — meaning approved users get added to the group automatically.
+Linked `SG-Finance-App-Access` to the access package with role **Member**, so approved users get added to the group automatically.

 ![Resource roles](05-resource-roles.png)